Poeschl/Hassio-Addons/rsync/DOCS.md

 ### `folders` - `options` (optional)

 Use your own options for rsync.
 This string is replacing the default one and get directly to rsync.
-The default is `-archive --recursive --compress --delete --prune-empty-dirs`.
+The default is `--archive --recursive --compress --delete --prune-empty-dirs`.

 ### `remote_host`